jane-luo/583-Final-Project/hazardAvoidance/README.md

 # 583-Final-Project

+1. Create a build folder and run `cmake ..` inside it.

-Run the following command to test if the pass works:
+2. Run `sh makeandrun.sh` to test if the pass works.

-*sh makeandrun.sh*
+3. *benchmarks/dot* folder contains cfg outputs.